oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 associated component, it defines the runtime attributes that are expected to be available for the component, and it specifies allowed and required interactions with other components.
-A TOSCA-based management system must include a TOSCA parser/validator that checks if the templates used in a TOSCA service template are valid for the types with which they are associated.
+A TOSCA-based management system must include a **TOSCA parser/validator** that checks if the templates used in a TOSCA file are valid for the types with which they are associated.
 This allows many kinds of errors to be flagged at service *design time* rather than at service *deployment time*.
 The following diagram shows how templates are created from and